euwbah/musescore-xen-tuner/README.md

 ```

 > 🟢 Every ratio/cents interval can be specified as a math/JavaScript expression.
-> To differentiate ratio from cents, cents must end with a 'c'.
+> To differentiate ratios from cents, cents must end with a 'c'.

 We're now setting the reference note C4 to a just-intonated 3-limit major sixth below A4.
 Because of that, we can now specify our nominals starting from C, which makes it a little easier to calculate the ratios.